 Decorative design for stylish ladypreneurs

 Women in many different industries choose to market themselves as Elegant & Feminine to greater reflect their own personal sense of style.
-Many women choose this brand design because it’s one of the most enjoyable to DIY – an entrepreneur’s main goal here is to express herself fully, in the hopes that she will attract clients whom identify with her as a person, not just as a service provider.
+They choose this brand design because it’s one of the most enjoyable to DIY – an entrepreneur’s main goal here is to express herself fully, in the hopes that she will attract clients whom identify with her as a person, not just as a service provider.

 These brands want to appear as laid-back and approachable as possible.
 Using softer colors, eye-catching decorative elements, and elegant script fonts to appeal to women’s more engaged sense of personal style.